London Interdisciplinary School: The art and science of complex-problem solving

 The London Interdisciplinary School (LIS) is a private higher education institution in Whitechapel, East London, established in 2017.
 It stands out as the first UK university since the 1960s to receive degree-awarding powers from its inception.
 LIS offers a Bachelor of Arts and Sciences (BASc) degree in Interdisciplinary Problems and Methods, focusing on complex, real-world issues.
 Students engage with diverse disciplines such as neuroscience, law, and philosophy to address challenges like the ethics of AI and urban development.
 The curriculum is designed around problem-solving, encouraging students to apply knowledge from various fields to tackle pressing societal issues.

-Carl Gombrich, Dean of London Interdisciplinary School
+Prof. Carl Gombrich, Dean of London Interdisciplinary School

-- Carl Gombrich is an interdisciplinary educator, academic, former opera singer, and co-founder of the London Interdisciplinary School (LIS).
+- Prof. Carl Gombrich is an interdisciplinary educator, academic, former opera singer, and co-founder of the London Interdisciplinary School (LIS).

-- Gombrich holds degrees in mathematics, physics, and philosophy.
+- Prof. Gombrich holds degrees in mathematics, physics, and philosophy.
 Before transitioning into academia, he pursued a career in opera.

-- In 2002, Gombrich joined University College London (UCL) as a lecturer, later becoming a Teaching Fellow in Physics and Principal of the University Preparatory Certificates.
+- In 2002, Prof. Gombrich joined University College London (UCL) as a lecturer, later becoming a Teaching Fellow in Physics and Principal of the University Preparatory Certificates.
 In 2010, he was appointed Programme Director of UCL's Arts and Sciences (BASc) degree, leading its design and implementation until 2019.

-- In 2017, Gombrich co-founded LIS, where he serves as Academic Lead and Head of Teaching and Learning.
+- In 2017, Prof. Gombrich co-founded LIS, where he serves as Academic Lead and Head of Teaching and Learning.

-- Gombrich is a regular speaker on interdisciplinarity and liberal arts and sciences, both in the UK and abroad.
+- Prof. Gombrich is a regular speaker on interdisciplinarity and liberal arts and sciences, both in the UK and abroad.
 He has published works on higher education, interdisciplinarity, and the philosophy of education.